Skip to content

 Get the lighting right, and without really trying, your visual quality reaches a level that separates you from the majority of new models on any platform.

 Placement matters: main light in front of you, slightly above eye level.
 Never behind you, never directly overhead.
-Harsh overhead lighting creates shadows that add ten years on camera.
+Harsh overhead lighting creates shadows that age you on camera.
 Our full webcam modeling equipment guide covers exact setups and product recommendations at every budget level.

 Before your first broadcast, write down what you will and will not do on camera.
 Post it where you can see it during streams.
 Do not negotiate with yourself in the moment.